 For starters, you don’t use exclamation points in a condolence.
 Does this statement even need to be dissected?
 It truly is douchebaggery of the highest order.
 I can only wonder about the comment regarding Joe Paterno’s “courage to practice what he preached.”
 After all, that was at the heart of the debate surrounding Paterno’s involvement in the Sandusky scandal.
 While no one can argue that Paterno set high standards for his program and his players, his failure to live up to that standard when he was most needed leaves us disappointed, bewildered, and saddened.

 When Joe Paterno granted an interview in the weeks before his death, giving him the ideal opportunity to blast Sandusky — to lay him out in the media — he did not.
-He said nothing derogatory about Jerry Sandusky, the man who had destroyed everything and everyone in his path.
+He said nothing derogatory about Jerry Sandusky, the man responsible for the destruction of everything and everyone in his path.

 And while Jerry Sandusky is to blame for his actions, Joe Paterno is to blame for his own inaction.